Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity: quasinormal modes in dS spacetime

 \subsection{Results and discussion}

-The QNMs are calculated by using the sixth order WKB approximation and AIM after $15$ iterations, and results are presented in tables $I-IV$.
-The tables contain the fundamental QNM ($n=0$) for different values of spacetime dimension and multipole number, and fixed $m=0.5$, $\tilde{\mu}=0.3$, $ \Lambda =0.1$, and $\nu =1$.
+The QNMs are calculated by using the sixth order WKB approximation and AIM after $15$ iterations, and results are presented in tables $I$-$IV$.
+The tables contain the fundamental QNM ($n=0$) for different values of the new parameter $c$\ and multipole number for fixed $M=1$, $\Lambda =0.01$, and $ \mu =0.12$.

-From table $I$, we find that although the WKB approximation does not give reliable frequencies for $n\geq l$, for higher dimensions, say $D\geq 6$, the WKB formula gives better results for $n=0=l$.
-However, for a fixed multipole number so that $l\geq 1$, as the dimension increases, the result of WKB formula gets worse.
-In addition, most of the results of WKB approximation are in a good agreement with numeric results (tables $II-IV$), and results get better for the higher multipole number (for example, compare the row with $D=7$\ of tables $II-IV$), as we expected.
-On the other hand, both the real and imaginary parts of the QNFs increase with increasing in dimension which shows that there are more oscillations for higher dimensions at ringdown stage and the modes live longer for lower dimensions (see the left panel of Fig. \ref{TDP}).
+From table $I$, we find that although the WKB approximation does not give reliable frequencies for $n\geq l$, for higher $c$, say $c\geq 1.15$, the WKB formula gives better results for $n=0=l$.
+Also, most of the results of WKB approximation are in a good agreement with numeric results (tables $II-IV $), and results get better for the higher multipole number, $l>n$, for all values of $c$ as we expected.
+On the other hand, both the real and imaginary parts of the QNFs decrease with increasing $c$ which shows that there are fewer oscillations for higher $c$ at the ringdown stage and the modes decay faster for lower $c$.
+The tables $I$-$IV$ also show deviations of the QNMs of Weyl solutions from those of the Schwarzschild-dS black holes.
+For lower $ c$ ($c<1$), there are more oscillations and long life modes compared to higher values of $c$ ($c>1$).
+Thus, the QNMs spectrum of Weyl solutions deviates from those of the Schwarzschild-dS black holes and these deviations could potentially be observed by using future gravitational wave detectors for non-minimal interactions of scalar fields with the spacetime metric.

-On the other hand, as one can see from Fig. \ref{Pot}, the effective potential forms a potential barrier which is positive everywhere and vanishes at the event horizon and spatial infinity.
-This leads to the following fact
+On the other hand, as one can see from Fig. \ref{Pot} that the effective potential forms a potential barrier which is positive everywhere and vanishes at the event horizon and spatial infinity.
+This shows that we can find dynamically stable black holes undergoing massive scalar perturbations.
+It is worthwhile to mention that although the conformal Weyl solutions are dynamically stable for $c>1$, they are thermally unstable (table $I$).
+In order to find black holes that are both thermally and dynamically stable for $c>1$, one can consider larger black holes with $r_{+}>15$\ (see the right panel of Fig. \ref{HCLP}).

-which shows that we can find dynamically stable black holes under massive scalar perturbations from the obtained solutions \cite{Simon}.
-The right panel of Fig. \ref{TDP}\ indicates the late time behavior of modes.
-The power law decay of modes at late times confirms the fact that the black holes enjoy the dynamical stability.

-In addition, it is worthwhile to mention that although the calculated QNMs in tables $I-IV$ are related to the dynamically stable black holes under massive scalar perturbations, these black holes are thermally stable just in four dimensions.
-Therefore, the obtained black hole solutions in $D>4$\ are stable dynamically, but not thermally.